kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 - `FailureTarget` is added to the Job matched with FailurePolicy with `action=FailJob` and triggers the termination of the lingering pods.
 Then, after the lingering pods are terminated, the `Failed` condition is added to the Job.
-- `SuccessCriterionMet` is added to the Job matched with SuccessPolicy and triggers the termination of lingering pods.
+- `SuccessCriteriaMet` is added to the Job matched with SuccessPolicy and triggers the termination of lingering pods.
 Then, after the lingering pods are terminated, the `Complete` condition is added to the Job.

 ### Transition of "status.conditions"